Expert in Residence

 Dr. Max Barroso is a licensed physical therapist with a clinical specialty in sports and orthopedics.
 He treats athletes across the lifespan, with current practice emphasis on college-aged and adult athletes.
 He is a mentor and clinical instructor for Doctor of Physical Therapy students in Los Angeles, CA, where he practices and resides.

-Here we look at six general ways to reduce the risk of athletic injuries.
-Later, we present prevention tips for ten specific sports injuries.
+Here we look at five ways to reduce the risk of athletic injuries in general.
+Later on we present prevention tips for ten specific sports injuries.

-In addition to a proper warm-up, the following six behaviors help athletes minimize and prevent damage to their bodies.
+Warming up is essential to sports injury prevention.
+Additionally the following five behaviors help athletes minimize and prevent damage to their bodies.

 Many sports injuries can be healed with simple at-home care, but sometimes it’s important to call a pro as soon as possible.
 Here we look at when to call a doctor and how to treat common sports injuries at home.

 Some sports injuries require immediate professional care.
-Here are some reasons to call a doctor right away:
+Here are some reasons to call a doctor right away if:

 The RICE strategy -- Rest, Ice, Compression, Elevation -- is often recommended to reduce swelling, relieve pain and expedite healing.
 RICE treatment may be most effective when it begins right after injury and continues for at least 48 hours.
 Here are the steps: